 - Handwriting – taught alongside phonics and spelling to develop a joined-up style.

-- Reading – children will be taught how to read as well as applying comprehensive skills through individual reading and guided reading sessions.
+- Reading – children will be taught how to read as well as apply comprehension skills through a range of teaching approaches suited to their reading needs.

 Grammar, Punctuation and Spelling